 When it comes to hardwoods, there is a wide spectrum of caloric values.
 Species such as oak and mahogany are known for their density, which is directly linked to their caloric content.
 These dense hardwoods tend to have a higher energy value compared to lighter varieties.
 For example, oak typically contains a higher number of calories per unit volume compared to softer woods like pine or fir.
 The exact caloric content may also vary within hardwood species, influenced by factors such as the tree’s age, growing conditions, and moisture content.

-See also How many calories are in creamers for coffee
+See also How many calories for lettuce

 Softwoods